Diabetic foot ulcer: Treatment

+A neuropathic plantar diabetic foot ulcer (Wagner Grade 1) at presentation (top) and after offloading and serial debridement (bottom).

 Foot ulcers in diabetes require a multidisciplinary team that may include the primary care doctor, a diabetes nurse specialist, a tissue viability nurse, podiatrists, vascular surgeons, diabetes specialists and surgeons.
 An aim to improve glycemic  control, if poor, may slow disease progression.
 When osteomyelitis is suspected to be involved in the foot, but not evidenced on an x-ray, an MRI scan should be obtained.
 In those with a high likelihood of osteomyelitis, a combination of x-ray and being able to probe to bone can reliably diagnose osteomyelitis without the need for more advanced imaging.
 A bone biopsy with culture is the gold standard for diagnosing osteomyelitis.

 With regards to infected foot ulcers, the presence of microorganisms is not in itself enough to determine whether an infection is present.
 Signs of an infection, such as erythema, purulence, fluctuance, swelling, warmth, or discharge, should also be present.
 The most common organism causing infection is staphylococcus.
 The treatment consists of debridement, appropriate bandages, managing peripheral arterial disease and appropriate use of antibiotics (against pseudomonas aeruginosa, staphylococcus, streptococcus and anaerobe strains), and arterial revascularization if necessary.